Dietary Fats

 There are four major dietary fats in food:

 The four types have different chemical structures and physical properties.
-The “bad fats,” saturated and trans fats, tend to be more solid at room temperature (like butter).
-Monounsaturated and polyunsaturated fats tend to be more liquid (like canola oil).
+The saturated and trans fats tend to be more solid at room temperature (such as butter).
+Monounsaturated and polyunsaturated fats tend to be more liquid (such as canola oil).

 Fats can also have different effects on the cholesterol levels in your body.
-A diet high saturated fats and trans fats raise bad cholesterol (LDL) levels in your blood.
-Eating an overall healthy dietary pattern that is higher in monounsaturated and polyunsaturated fats can lower bad cholesterol levels.
+A diet high in saturated fats and trans fats raises bad cholesterol (LDL) levels in your blood, increasing the risk of cardiovascular disease.
+A healthy dietary pattern higher in monounsaturated and polyunsaturated fats can lower bad cholesterol levels.

 Do all fats have the same number of calories?

-There are nine calories in every gram of fat, regardless of what type of fat it is.
-Fats are more energy-dense than carbohydrates and proteins, which provide four calories per gram.
+There are 9 calories in every gram of fat, regardless of what type of fat it is.
+Fats are more energy-dense than carbohydrates and proteins, which provide 4 calories per gram.

 Consuming high levels of calories – regardless of the source – can lead to weight gain or being overweight.
 Consuming high levels of saturated or trans fats can also lead to heart disease and stroke.
-Health experts generally recommend replacing saturated fats and trans fats with monounsaturated fats and polyunsaturated fats – while still maintaining a nutritionally-adequate diet.
+Health professionals generally recommend replacing saturated fats and trans fats with monounsaturated fats and polyunsaturated fats while still maintaining a nutritionally-balanced diet.

 Are all foods labeled “trans fat-free” healthy foods?